 In addition to our proprietary and partnered products and product candidates, our portfolio includes four proprietary antibody technology platforms, which include (i) our DuoBody platform, which can be used for the creation and development of bispecific antibodies; (ii) our HexaBody platform, which can be used to increase the potential potency of antibodies through hexamerization; (iii) our DuoHexaBody platform, which enhances the potential potency of bispecific antibodies through hexamerization; and (iv) our HexElect platform, which combines two HexaBody molecules to maximize potential potency while minimizing potential toxicity by more selective binding to desired target cells.
 Antibody products created with these technologies may be used in a wide variety of indications including cancer and autoimmune, central nervous system and infectious diseases.
 We believe these technologies may be the next step towards the development of effective treatments in the already successful field of antibody therapeutics.
-We currently have four commercial partners for the DuoBody technology, Janssen, BioNTech, Novo Nordisk and Gilead Sciences and we actively seek partners interested in developing potential antibody therapeutics using our technologies.
+We have a number of commercial partners for the DuoBody technology, including Janssen, BioNTech, Novo Nordisk and Gilead Sciences and we entered into a HexaBody collaboration with Janssen in June 2019.
+We actively seek partners interested in developing potential antibody therapeutics using our technologies.